kevinhwong1/KevinHWong_Notebook/_posts/2019-12-04-DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-2.md

 categories: Processing, Protocols
 tags: Thermal Transplant, DNA RNA Extractions, Porites
 ---
-DNA/RNA extractions for Porties Thermal Transplant Trial #2 - ADULTS
+DNA/RNA extractions for Porites Thermal Transplant Trial #2 - ADULTS

 ### Goal
 To stream line the protocol for DNA/RNA extractions for *Porites astreoides* for the Thermal Transplant 2018 experiment by adding a heating incubation step to digest sample more.